senolali/CoSQ/README.md

 > **When Should Large Language Models Abstain?
 Chain-of-Self-Questioning for
 > Selective Risk Control**

-The paper has been submitted to arXiv.
-Its temporary identifier in this release is `arXiv:xxxx.xxxx` and will be replaced when moderation is complete.
+The paper has been submitted to arXiv: https://arxiv.org/abs/2609.17516

 ## Why CoSQ?